maubanel/UE5-CPP-Overview/strings/README.md

 ##### `Step 10.`\|`CPPOVR`| :large_blue_diamond:

 Now lets print the size of the string object.
-It says it is `40` bytes.
-So maybe with 4 letters and a terminated character at the end it is 40/5 so maybe 8 bytes per character?
+It says it is `4` bytes.
+So the string is holding a list of 4 chars, the exact length of the name "Marc".
+So it is one byte per char of an *ascii* character.

 ![size of first name](images/sizeOfName.png)